Thursday, February 9, 2017

 This Gospel reading begins as Jesus tries to escape the crowds of people.
 Jesus was tired and He needed time to rest and pray.
 He hoped to find a place where both He and his disciples could be alone and rest.

-When she approaches Jesus, He asks the woman why she is there.
-Jesus realizes that it is highly unusual for a Greek woman to approach Him.
-Despite this, the woman speaks directly to Jesus.
-She tells Him that even the “dogs” are permitted to eat the scraps that fall from the master’s table.
-And she will be more than content with the “scrap” that Jesus might give her.
-The “scrap” that she is hoping for is restored health for her daughter.
+When she approached Jesus, He asked the woman why she was there.
+Jesus realized that it was highly unusual for a Greek woman to approach Him.
+Despite this, the woman spoke directly to Jesus.
+She told Him that even the dogs were permitted to eat the scraps that fell from the master’s table.
+And she would be more than content with the scrap that Jesus might give her.
+The scrap that she was hoping for was restored health for her daughter.

-Jesus is astounded at the woman’s faith and courage and He immediately tells her that the demon has left her daughter.
+Jesus was astounded at the woman’s faith and courage and He immediately told her that the demon had left her daughter.
 And when the woman arrived home, her daughter was well!